harivkumar92/UserManagement/README.md

 Pre-requisites:

     * MySql Database
         - During installation, ensure server-side authentication protocol is set to 'mynativesql', and not the default 'Secure SHA authentication'.
-Doing this will avoid connection errors while running.
+Doing this will avoid connection errors while running the API.

     *  Ensure a Database is present in the MySql connection.
-        - Inside the api structure, change current directory(cd) to api/models/
+        - Database and subsequent tables are created by default everytime the api is run. (method call occurs inside app.js)
-        - Change the database name if required, in the .query function
+        - Set the required database connection variables present inside 'config.js' available in the root folder.
-        - TERMINAL: node database_check.js
-        (If database name is changed, make sure to make subsequent changes in the role_model and user_model files while initializing 'sequelize')

 Documentation: